Bringing the Heat: The Hat Bar Experience at Weddings

 Of course, I was all in.
 Hats, weddings, calligraphy, and creating a memorable guest experience?
 Perfect match.

 Since ink and nibs wouldn’t work on wool, I turned to something I’d already practiced: pyrography — the art of woodburning.
-After showing the bride a sample of my hat-burning work, we sealed the deal (digitally, via our HoneyBook contract).
+After showing the bride a sample of my hat-burning work, we made everything Honeybook-official.

 The Prep